What is Hyperconvergence?

 Unified Management

-Unified management is one of HCI’s biggest advantages.
+The management plane brings the entire HCI environment together through a unified management interface.
 Instead of using separate tools for servers, storage, and virtualization, administrators manage the environment through one interface or one coordinated software stack.
 That reduces context switching and makes routine tasks easier to standardize.

 For smaller teams, this can be one of the strongest reasons to adopt HCI.
 Simpler day-to-day operations often matter more than raw feature count.